Maybe you are seeking how to restore your Mac computer to factory settings because:

 Back up your files on Mac to a cloud storage, such as iCloud.
 Before doing that, make sure your iCloud account has enough free space.

 Make a copy of your Mac data to an external hard drive with a backup program, such as Time Machine, Apple's built-in backup tool for Mac.
-Learn about the steps to back up a Mac: How to Backup Your Mac with or without Time Machine.

 Clean junk files to make back up quicker